 Other things to do on the Cabot Trail

-With extra time I would check out the pods of pilot whales, try some sea kayaking, hike the Skyline Trail in the national park, look for moose and walk the beaches.
+With extra time I would check out the pods of pilot whales, try some sea kayaking, hike the Skyline Trail in Cape Breton Highlands National Park, look for moose, and walk the beaches.

 Others might try a round of golf at the famous Highland Links course or check out one of the many museums.
 Artisans have shops all over the island and many are worthy of a visit.